Uzezi93/Genetic-Basis-of-Seed-Trait-Variation-Rice/README.md

   <li>Seed images were converted from pixels to millimeters for   comparability.</li>
   <li>Outlier filtering was applied to remove extreme values due to scanning errors.</li>
   <li>Principal Component Analysis (PCA) was performed to understand trait variation.</li>
-  <li>Pairwise comparisons of traits among subpopulations were conducted using the Emmeans package.</li>
+  <li>ANOVA was used for pairwise comparisons of traits among subpopulations.</li>
-  <li>Correlation analysis was used to explore relationships between traits.</li>
   </ul>

 <p><h4>Question 2: Genomic Regions Associated with Seed Traits